tra38/Paranoia_Super_Mission_Generator/README.md

 Here's an example tutorial for using ```railroad.rb```.

-1. ```ruby railroad.rb```
+1. Run railroad.rb if running online or type ```ruby railroad.rb``` if running locally
-2. When it prompts for a search term, search for "A Troubleshooter team has gone rogue and is currently conducting an unauthorized Troubleshooting mission"
+2. When it prompts you for a search term, search for "A Troubleshooter team has gone rogue and is currently conducting an unauthorized Troubleshooting mission"
 3. See the generated mission with that search term included!

+We also include an itty.bitty.site URL as well, for you to view, edit, and share to your heart's content.

 If you want to know what you can search for, look in ```lib/mission_generator.rb``` for a list of possible stuff that we can generate.